Danjavia/swish-js/README.md

 ```

 ### Bower
 Swish is also available as a Bower package.
-Just type `bower install css-swish`.
+Just type `bower install swish-js`.

 ### About